Contents hide

 Crystalline AS or Manta Ray

 These are the most common group of spray adjuvants for turf.
-The term Surfactants comes from SURFace ACTive ageNTS and they reduce a spray solutions surface tension and how it behaves.
-These are often used as a wetting agent fpr weed sprays.
-The reeason for this is that by lowering the surface tension this means that the product spreads out and covers the leaf rather than beading up on the surface.
+The term Surfactants comes from SURFace ACTive ageNTS, and they reduce a spray solutions surface tension and how it behaves.
+These are often used as a herbicide adjuvants for weed sprays, and the reason for this is that if you lower the surface tension, the product spreads out and covers the leaf, rather than beading up on the surface.

 Examples of non ionic surfactants include EO-PO Block copolymers, organo-silicones, and alkylpolyglucosides (APG).